Fiori-Tracker/fioritracker.github.io/2020/cr/FPS01/main.md

 # Catalogs Report

-The Catalog report lets you list the catalogs from all your systems.
+The Catalog Report lets you list the catalogs from all your systems.
 You can export each list to an Excel spreadsheet.
-Catalog Import uses "As-is" API.
+Catalog Report uses "As-is" API.

 ![](res/cr.png)